IT’S 2:18AM EASTERN STANDARD TIME

 We started with what’s presented as Yari-ika (Spear Squid), typically a spring neta.
 It’s best served aged, when it morphs from translucent to white.

-Prepared well, but what you (should) immediately notice is the shari (sushi rice).
+Prepared well, but what you (should) immediately notice if you visit Mitani NYC is the shari (sushi rice).

 7: Yari-ika

-This was among the best shari I’ve had in New York
+This was among the best I’ve had in New York

-Seeing my reaction, Apprentice A proudly explains the strain is the same as the main shop’s,
+Seeing my reaction, the apprentice legend behind the counter proudly explains the strain is the same as the main shop’s (Emi No Kizuna?
+I probably should have asked a follow-up.
+There goes my James Beard).

 So to is the seasoning; four kinds of rice vinegar, some akazu (red sushi vinegar), some kurozu (black rice vinegar).

-But you could give me that rice, those ingredients, a magic wand and Harry Potter himself, and I wouldn’t come close.
+But you could give most people that rice, those ingredients, a magic wand and Harry Potter himself, and they wouldn’t come close.
 The apprentices clearly learned something.
 Is it good as Mitani?
 No fucking clue, and while it matters a little – don’t put the Mitani name on the door if you don’t want that as the bar – it doesn’t matter a lot.

 I loved it.

 Still though, the selection of Neta is curious.
-Masu makes an appearance next, for similar reasons to the proliferation of TEmpura and antiliferation of hikarimono is not.
-It’s very wrong, but I’m also the person that dropped their car keys down a grate.
-I’m a moron.
+Masu makes an appearance next, probably for similar, supposedly crowd-pleasing reasons to the proliferation of Tempura and diminution of hikarimono.
+On the latter, yes, it’s summer, but there are still hikarimono in season and I always get a little concerned on a sushiya’s ethos and skill when there’s none served.
+That said, I’m also the person that dropped their car keys down a grate, so take my opinion with a grain of rice.

 10: Zuke (marinated tuna, 10 minutes)